kaaproject/kaa/doc/Tutorials/getting-started/email-alerting/index.md

 ## Open Distro integration

-We assume that you have successfully completed [Open Distro Alerting][open distro alerting tutorial] tutorial and remember the theory but let's recap what is Open Distro.
 Open Distro is an open-source distribution of Elasticsearch with advanced security, alerting, SQL support, automated index management, deep performance analysis, and [more][open distro documentation].
 Kaa forwards all telemetry data from your endpoints into [Elasticsearch index](https://www.elastic.co/blog/what-is-an-elasticsearch-index) attached to your tenant.